vngnc3/erc1155snapshot/README.md

 ## Requirements

-- Node.JS
+- Node.js
-- Alchemy API access
+- Alchemy API key

-*This tool was created with Node 18.1.0, and it may or may not work with previous or newer versions of Node.*
+*This tool was created with Node 18.1.0, and have not been tested with other versions of Node.*

 ---